arghyapolley/dsaforinterview/README.md

 - Longest Increasing Path in a Matrix
 - Convert Sorted Array to Binary Search Tree
 - Maximum Points You Can Obtain from Cards
-- Populate Next Right Pointers In Each Node II
+- Populate Next Right Pointers In Each Node
 - Longest Substring Without Repeating Characters

 I’ve tried to write clean, easy-to-understand code for each problem so it’s easy to follow along.
 If you find anything wrong or want to add something, feel free to open an issue or a pull request.